-This post will guide you through the process of setting up and protecting your children when they start their own YouTube Channel.
-Kids YouTube channels can be very successful with other child viewers.
+This post will guide you through the process of setting up and protecting your children when they create a YouTube Channel.
+Kids YouTube videos can be very successful with other child viewers.

 YouTube is all the rage with kids these days.
 Not just for watching either.
 After watching loads of other children on YouTube, my girls wanted to start making their own videos to share.
 But I didn't just give them the iPhone and let them go crazy; there are a lot of things you need to discuss with kids before they can start their YouTube journey.
 If their YouTube channel is successful, they have the potential of making money on YouTube that could make for a nice savings account.

 - Privacy Concerns – It's important to talk to your kids about Internet safety.
 We, unfortunately, live in a world with crazy people.
 Protecting your children needs to be the number one priority when you start a channel.
 Things you need to talk about before you get the camera rolling.

 Nicknames – My kids use nicknames on the internet, that includes even when I write about them on my blog.
 This will also help if someone sees them out in public and uses their name.

 Never say your last name, the city you live in, the school you go to, or any other information that someone can simply Google and find a location.